-Will Suing My Employer Create Problems? – Accident At Work Compensation Claims Guide
+Will Suing My Employer For An Accident At Work Create Problems?

-Will suing my employer create problems for me in the workplace, with my employer, or with fellow workers.
-The worry over the breakdown in employer relations over a personal injury claim can make the process of claiming compensation a very daunting prospect.
-People worry that seeking a compensation claim against an employer could lead to them being treated differently or even being dismissed for making a claim.
+By Cat Way.
+Last Updated 21st June 2023.
+In this guide, we address questions including, ‘can I sue my employer?’ and ‘will suing my employer create problems for me in the workplace?’.
+The potential worry over the breakdown in employer relations over a personal injury claim can make the process of claiming compensation a very daunting prospect.
+Some may worry that seeking a compensation claim against an employer could lead to them being treated differently or even being dismissed for making a claim.

 Every employee is entitled to seek compensation from current or former employers if the business has breached their duty of care, and in so doing, caused you to experience an injury.
 One thing you should know straight away is that you can not be dismissed or discriminated against by your employer for making a claim.